Mechanic · Crash Stake originals 11 min read

 In our cycle reproduction on Stake, the HMAC-replay flow worked correctly on every sampled Stake Crash round.
 The published implementation page is the cross-brand reference text.

-Stake crash rtp at verified 99%: cluster baseline reference
+Stake crash rtp at documented 99%: cluster baseline reference

 The verified 99 percent RTP positions Stake Crash as the cluster baseline reference:

-Stake Crash RTP context across the 10-brand audit set
+Stake Crash RTP context across operators we cover

 • Verified 99 percent RTP (1 percent house edge) per Stake documentation.
 The published reference value.

-• Duel Crash at verified 99.9 percent (audit-set leader on raw RTP, 0.9 percent above Stake).
+• Duel Crash at verified 100 percent (within allowance) (coverage leader on raw RTP, 0.9 percent above Stake).

 • Rollbit Crash family at verified 99.5 percent (0.5 percent above Stake), plus RLB token rakeback overlay.